Music - Animal Concert

 instruments in the Engage phase discussion and explore more interesting sounds with your

-For more challenging music lesson, try Are you sleeping Brother John?
+For a more challenging music lesson, try Are you sleeping Brother John?

 - Investigate the melody of each action brick.